-Description and review of dinner at Espanol Italian Restaurant which has been serving Sacramentans since 1923!
+(Last UPDATED 2/27/2021) Description and review of Espanol Italian Restaurant, serving Sacramentans since 1923!
+NEW: Espanol Closing, Mattone Ristorante Opening.
+See UPDATE below.

-Eleven members of the Sacramento Women’s Action Network (SWAN) met at Espanol Italian Restaurant recently to hold our monthly meeting and check out Espanol as a potential meeting location.
+Eleven members of the Sacramento Women’s Action Network (SWAN) met at Espanol Italian Restaurant recently to hold our monthly meeting and check out the restaurant as a potential meeting location.
 SWAN’s has been “homeless” since the Café Bernardo building on Capitol Avenue was torn down to make way for a boutique hotel complex.
-Since that time we have been meeting in varied restaurants that have private dining rooms hoping to find a replacement meeting location that meets our needs.
+Since that time, we have been meeting in varied restaurants that have private dining rooms hoping to find a replacement meeting location that meets our needs.

 The Espanol Italian Restaurant is located on Folsom Blvd. in East Sacramento, right across the street from Corti Brothers Market.
-I knew that the Espanol Italian Restaurant had been around for a long-long time – but I had not been there previously.
+I knew that the restaurant had been around for a long-long time – but I had not been there previously.

 The restaurant has a parking lot – a big plus – and I was happy to immediately secure a parking space.